margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's a new day to sing a sweet sweet song
 I love singing this song in everything I do

+Oh it's a new day for the earth to be whole and the people to be free
+It's a new day for the flwoers to bloom
+It's a new day for the sky to open up for you and me It's a new day to see with different eyes

 <br>

 ## Day In and Day Out ##